 The Russian Ministry of Finance exhibition

 Explore this recently renovated breathtakingly beautiful Grand Choral Synagogue.
-It's a glorious building, hidden in the narrow streets of Kolomna district, hiding Europe's 2nd largest Synagogue.
-This is just a quick stop on your way to the suburbs or during your city tour.
+It's a beautiful building, hidden in the narrow streets of Kolomna district, hiding Europe's 2nd largest Synagogue.
+It is just a quick stop on your way to the suburbs or during your city tour.

-Explore one of the most beautiful Imperial Palaces - the Grand palace of Peterhof.
-Badly damaged during the Second World War, thanks to the efforts of dedicated staff, this palace was brought back to life and restored to its former beauty from photographs and maps in the 1950s.
-A complex combination of Baroque and NeoClassical styles, this palace is a true gem of Russian arquitecture, and you will surely fall in love with it they way we have.
+Explore one of the most beautiful Imperial Palaces - the Grand Palace of Peterhof.
+Severely damaged during the Second World War, thanks to the efforts of dedicated staff, this palace was brought back to life and restored to its former beauty from photographs and maps in the 1950s.
+A complex combination of Baroque and NeoClassical styles, this palace is a real gem of Russian architecture, and you will surely fall in love with it the way we have.
 Hundreds of fountains and golden statues surround Peter's Palace - Russia's answer to Versailles.
-Unfortunately in winter the fountains are turned off and the garden statues are covered by wooden boxes.
+Unfortunately, in winter, the fountains are turned off, and wooden boxes cover the garden statues.

-Hermitage is one of the largest museums of the world.
-But it is also the magnificient Royal palace with the stunning rooms and unbelievable views.
+Hermitage is one of the largest museums in the world.
+But it is also a magnificent Royal palace with stunning rooms and unbelievable views.
 The collection began as the project of Catherine the Great in 1764.
-Now ist's the temple of art, where you can see the works of Raphael, Titian, Rembrant, de Goya and many other prominent painters from all over the world.
-Treat yourself with a grand exploration of the most amazing masterpieces of the European Art, including the French Impressionists, and marvel at the amazing interiors of the Tsar's Winter Residence - the Winter Palace.
+Now ist's the temple of art, where you can see the works of Raphael, Titian, Rembrant, de Goya, and many other prominent painters from all over the world.
+Treat yourself with a grand exploration of the most amazing masterpieces of the European Art, including the French Impressionists, and marvel at the fantastic interiors of the Tsar's Winter Residence - the Winter Palace.